Step-by-Step Unmasking for Parameter-Efficient Fine-tuning of Large Language Models: Conclusion

 \section{Conclusion}

-In this paper, we introduced \sparseft, a novel parameter-efficient fine-tuning (PEFT) technique using incremental-masking-based parameter selection to enhance the fine-tuning of large language models. \sparseft dynamically evaluates and updates parameter importance, effectively balancing exploration and exploitation.
+In this paper, we introduced \sparseft, a novel PEFT technique using incremental-masking-based parameter selection to enhance the fine-tuning of large language models. \sparseft dynamically evaluates and updates parameter importance, effectively balancing exploration and exploitation.
 Our extensive evaluations showed that \sparseft significantly outperforms traditional PEFT methods, with significantly less number of gradient updates.
 Additionally, \sparseft integrates seamlessly with other PEFT methodologies, showcasing its versatility.
 We provide an open-source toolkit with four selective PEFT techniques to support reproducibility and further research.
-This study marks a significant advancement in PEFT, improving performance while reducing computational overhead and enabling broader scalability of LLMs.
+This study marks a significant advancement in PEFT, improving performance and enabling broader scalability of LLMs.

-\textbf{Limitations and Future Scope.} While selective PEFT methods do reduce the number of gradient updates (with \sparseft\ achieving competitive performance in half as many updates), the current implementation does not fully leverage this efficiency due to limitations in low-level C++ libraries, which predominantly support dense updates.
-To overcome this, future work will aim to integrate our method directly into the PyTorch library at a lower level, which could better realize the theoretical speedup discussed.
-Additionally, an intriguing research direction is to explore the activation of parameters updated through selective PEFT from a mechanistic perspective.
-Our current work provides some insights into this area, but a more detailed understanding could further illuminate how selective fine-tuning affects large pre-trained language models and enhance explainability in this field.
+\paragraph{Limitations and future scope} While selective PEFT methods do reduce the number of gradient updates (with \sparseft\ achieving competitive performance in half as many updates), the current implementation does not fully leverage this efficiency due to limitations in low-level C++ libraries, which predominantly support dense updates.
+In order to overcome this, future work will aim to integrate our method directly into the PyTorch library at a lower level, which could better realize the theoretical speedup discussed.
+We also hope our work inspires further research into the mechanistic activation of selectively updated parameters to deepen the understanding of selective fine-tuning and improve explainability in LLMs.